KSneijders/AoE2ScenarioParser/resources/md/update_to_0.1.0.md

   ```
 - The retrievers `aa_quantity` and `aa_armor_or_attack_type` in effects were renamed to: `armour_attack_quantity` and `armour_attack_class`.

-[Click here if you want to know why]:

 After these changes everything should function like it did before.
 If you used internal parts of the parser, below is a list of what you should change.
 Note that these are the most obvious changes.
 If you used very complex internal functionality, I cannot guarentee anything.

+---

-### Changes made to the backend that might affect your code:
+## Changes made to the backend that might affect your code:

+**This only applies if you used code outside of the managers.**

 - `Pieces` are now named `Sections`.
 So accessing those can be done using: `scenario.sections['name']`
 - Reading has changed from hardcoded pieces to json files.
 So all hardcoded retrievers etc. have been removed.